CPA (Cost Per Acquisition)

 Common Mistakes

-❌ Mistakes | ✅ Better Approach |
+| ❌ Mistakes | ✅ Better Approach |

 |---|---|

-Celebrate low CPA without checking if those customers actually convert to revenue | Track CPA alongside ROAS and customer quality metrics |
+| Celebrate low CPA without checking if those customers actually convert to revenue | Track CPA alongside ROAS and customer quality metrics |

-Blame rising CPA on "audience exhaustion" without checking creative performance | Use element-level analysis to identify which creative elements are driving CPA inflation |
+| Blame rising CPA on "audience exhaustion" without checking creative performance | Use element-level analysis to identify which creative elements are driving CPA inflation |

-Compare your CPA to industry benchmarks without considering your margins | Calculate your maximum allowable CPA based on LTV and profit margins first |
+| Not setting a max CPA threshold before launching campaigns | Calculate your maximum allowable CPA based on LTV and profit margins first |

 How Hawky Helps